urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

     - `AnchorErrors`: divided into anchor internal errors and custom errors
     - non-anchor errors

-* You can use the `require` macro to simplify writting errors.
+* You can use the `require` macro to simplify writing errors.

 ```rust
 #[program]